 The great news is that political leaflet advertising is completely GDPR compliant as you do not need any personal data whatsoever.
 We use a combination of data sources to target homes more likely to respond and engage with your political material, without using names, full addresses, or any other personal information.

-Whilst we can pretty much guarantee your leaflets will be delivered to your target homes, what we can’t do is guarantee your leaflets will be read.
-We can provide some best-practice tips to help make sure your political leaflets stand out on the doormat:
+Leafletdrop guarantees that your leaflets will be delivered to your target homes, but what we can’t do is guarantee your leaflets will be read.
+So instead, we can provide some best-practice tips to help make sure your political leaflets stand out on the doormat:

 - It is all about design!